filipviz/filip-world/content/post/modelpath.md

 ## The Problem

-On-device models are becoming more popular, but by default, applications store them in different places.
+On-device AI models are becoming more common, but by default, applications store them in different places.

 | Application | Default | How to Change |
 | --- | --- | --- |